Large U.S. cancer trial to match genetic glitches to targeted drugs

 The announcement, made at the American Society for Clinical Oncology meeting on Monday, is meant to use approved or experimental drugs to develop insights that will ultimately enable doctors to prescribe drugs based on the molecular cause of the cancer, rather than the organ in which it was originally discovered.

-Overall, trial investigators plan to sequence the DNA of about 3,000 patients nationwide during the full course of the trial, known as NCI-MATCH.
-Of those, they plan to enroll about 1,000 patients in the various drug treatment arms in the trial.
+Overall, trial investigators plan to sequence the DNA of about 3,000 patients nationwide during the full course of the trial, known as NCI-Match.
+Of those, they plant to enroll about 1,000 patients in the various drug treatment arms in the trial.

 "What we're trying to do is sequence their tumor for various cancer drivers," said Dr. Barbara Conley, associate director of the NCI's Cancer Diagnosis Program.
 "If they have that driver, they will be able to get the drug that was chosen to attack that driver."